Valentin Mihăilă

-Valentin Mihai Mihăilă (/ro/; born 2 February 2000) is a Romanian professional footballer who plays as a winger for Süper Lig club Çaykur Rizespor and the Romania national football team.
+Valentin Mihăilă (/ro/; born 2 February 2000) is a Romanian professional footballer who plays as a winger for Süper Lig club Çaykur Rizespor and the Romania national team.

 Mihăilă began his professional career at Universitatea Craiova in 2017, appearing in over 60 Liga I matches before signing with Italian team Parma for €8.5 million three years later.
 In 2025, he transferred to Turkish club Çaykur Rizespor for a €2 million fee.

 After representing Romania at under-18, under-19, and under-21 levels, Mihăilă recorded his full debut in a 3–2 win over North Macedonia in March 2021.
 He competed for the country in the UEFA Euro 2024, where they won their group and reached the round of 16.

 Club career

 Universitatea Craiova

 Mihăilă made his senior debut for Universitatea Craiova on 24 October 2017, aged 17, in a 2–0 away victory over Sepsi OSK counting for the Cupa României.
 He did not appear in any other match during that season, but on 9 August 2018 started in a 3–1 away defeat to RB Leipzig in the UEFA Europa League third qualifying round.
 His Liga I debut also came against Sepsi OSK, in a 0–1 loss on 29 July 2018.

 Mihăilă began to play frequently, and on 19 April 2019 recorded his first league goal—and the only of the match—in an away fixture with Astra Giurgiu, one of his former youth clubs.
 He amassed 32 matches across all competitions in the 2018–19 campaign, and in December 2019 manager Victor Pițurcă confirmed that Craiova rejected a €5 million bid for him from fellow league team FCSB.

 During his third season in Oltenia, Mihăilă totalled nine goals and came close to claiming the national championship; his side however lost the final fixture 1–3 to eventual champions CFR Cluj on 3 August 2020.